ninasemjanova/course_sustainableSE/2026/p1_measuring_software/benchmarking/results/RESULTS_SUMMARY.md

 Interpretation: toolchain version has a statistically significant effect on both energy and runtime, and energy is very strongly linearly associated with runtime in this benchmark.

 ---

-## Caveats

-- `power/energy-pkg/` measures CPU package energy only, not whole-system energy.
-- Results are machine-specific (CPU, governor, kernel, background load).
-- Even with 20 runs, benchmark noise exists; distributions (violin/box plots) should be checked together with means.